- Forthcoming Events

 Articles should be original and not under consideration by any other publication.
 Authors are responsible for obtaining written permission to publish, in both print and electronic media, material for which they do not hold the copyright.

-Articles should be between 3000 and 4500 words in length excluding footnates and references.
-(5000 words maximum).
+Articles should be between 3,000 and 12,000 words in length excluding footnates and references.

 All Spanish language articles will be published in English.
 Because the IJCS used to operate on an open access basis, editorial resources are limited at present and we are able to translate only one article per issue.
 Contributors should provide, where possible, an English translation of their articles.